cudev/game-feed/README.md

 // classic way
 $games = new Games(new Spilgames(), new ArcadeGameFeed(), new TwoPlayerGames());

-// as for me, this one is more eloquent
+// in my opinion, this one is more eloquent
 $games = Games::from(new Spilgames(), new ArcadeGameFeed(), new TwoPlayerGames());

 /** @var array $game */